natikgadzhi/swift-openlibrary/README.md

 # OpenLibrary

-A Swift cross-platform library for interacting with the [OpenLibrary](https://openlibrary.org) API.
+A Swift library for interacting with the [OpenLibrary](https://openlibrary.org) API.
 This package provides a clean, type-safe interface to search books, fetch book details, and interact with other OpenLibrary endpoints.

 ## Features

-- Cross-platform support (iOS, macOS, Linux)
+- ~~Cross-platform support (iOS, macOS, Linux)~~ nope, not yet.
 - Type-safe API client
 - Async/await based API
-- Configurable logging
+- Configurable logging compatible with `OSLog.Logger`
 - Zero external dependencies

 ## Installation